firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 - **Protect logic rails:** Shorting auxiliary leads straight on the controller board has already destroyed logic stages; isolate accessories and fuse every feed.[^16]
 - **Fuse the adapter output:** One builder shorted the 12 V rail on a brand-new Spintend 85240 while wiring lights and killed the buck stage; add inline fuses or external bucks so a single mistake doesn’t scrap the controller.[^16][^23]
 - **Treat buttons as triggers only:** The ADC adapter does not replace a loop key or smart-BMS latch; plan a real kill switch for theft deterrence or maintenance.[^17][^18]
+- **Expect firmware work for multi-profile throttles.** Stock 6.xx firmware still ignores ADC2 for dual-profile “eco/boost” throttles—reroute signals to ADC3 or build custom firmware/Lisp scripts if you need road-legal power toggles.【F:knowledge/notes/input_part004_review.md†L111-L112】
+- **Use Adapter V2 for brake lights, not power.** Spintend’s adapter can translate analog brake input into a brake-light output, but its USB/5 V taps are diode-protected and unsuitable for powering accessories.[^adapter_brake]

 ## Configuration & Validation Workflow
 1. **Bench prep:** Wire controls with the pack off, confirm continuity, and verify 3.3 V and 5 V rails before powering up.